 [12.
 Deleted by No. 43 of 1996 s.
 5.]

-13. Resignation of returning officer after issue of writ
+13. Returning officer resigning after issue of writ, duty of

 No person being a returning officer for any region or district shall, without the consent of the Electoral Commissioner, resign his office after the issue of any writ for a general election, or an election in that region or district, before sending any statement required under section 147(1)(b).